substrate-system/baowser/README.md

 } catch (error) {
-  // If verification fails, reader.read() will throw console.error('❌ Stream aborted due to verification failure:', error.message)
+  // If verification fails, reader.read() will throw console.error('Stream aborted due to verification failure:', error.message)
   // The download is automatically stopped - no more data is processed throw error
 } finally {